LinguaPhylo/linguaPhylo.github.io/setup.md

 ## LPhyBEAST usage

-Now, we can run LPhyBEAST from the terminal.
+Now, we can use `lphybeast` to run LPhyBEAST from the terminal.
 The `$BEAST_PATH` represents the installation path of BEAST 2, and `$LPHY_PATH` represents the installation path of LPhy.
-For Windows, replace `$BEAST_PATH/bin/lphybeast` as `$BEAST_PATH\bat\lphybeast.bat`.
+For Windows, please use `$BEAST_PATH/bin/lphybeast.bat` instead of `$BEAST_PATH\bat\lphybeast`, and also copy the LPhy script with "data" to the "Documents" folder.

 ```bash
 $BEAST_PATH/bin/lphybeast -h
 ```

+We recommend to navigate to the folder containing the LPhy scripts and run LPhyBEAST.
-Create "RSV2.xml" from the tutorial script "RSV2.lphy":
+The following commands will create "RSV2.xml" from the tutorial script "RSV2.lphy".
+Please ensure that you have the necessary write permissions in the working directory.

 ```bash
 cd $LPHY_PATH/tutorials/